 - Distribute player equipment as issued by the BUGS

-- Complete a coaches Player Injury Form and provide a copy to the club within 24hrs
+- Complete a coaches Brams United Player Injury Report Form and provide a copy to the club within 24hrs

 - Follow up with players injured during the game, to obtain status of injury